satwiksabharwal01/DataMiningAssignments/README.md

 # DataMiningNotebooks

-Please see the following data mining example notebooks that go along with my Data Mining companion class at Southern Methodist University.
+Please see the following data mining example notebooks that go along with my Data Mining companion class.

 Notebooks are numbered by the unit (i.e., week) at which they are covered in the class.
 Other class examples are prefixed with "E" and then the number of the example (they are not ties with a specific week).
 Also included here are the initial notebooks for various in-class assignments we use throughout the semester.